MaheshSQL/openai-lecture-generation/README.md

 ![](images/UI_Output.png)

 ## About

-Demonstration of use of OpenAI + Text to speech to genarate lecture recording on top of textbook data.
+This is an example of how Azure OpenAI and Azure Cognitive Services text-to-speech technology can be utilized to create recorded lectures based on information from textbooks.

 ## How to deploy